react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/05 Backends/HTML5.md

 # HTML5

-This is the only officially supported backend for React DnD.
+This is the primary backend supported by React-DnD.
 It uses [the HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop) under the hood and hides [its quirks](http://quirksmode.org/blog/archives/2009/09/the_html5_drag.html).

 ### Installation

-The HTML5 backend comes in a separate package:

 ```
-npm install --save react-dnd-html5-backend
+yarn add react-dnd-html5-backend
 ```

-While we suggest you to use NPM, you can find the precompiled UMD build in the `dist` folder available on the [latest](https://github.com/react-dnd/react-dnd-html5-backend/tree/latest/dist) branch as well as in every [tagged release](https://github.com/react-dnd/react-dnd-html5-backend/releases).
-This is where you can point Bower if that’s what you use.

 ### Extras